Frequently Asked Questions

 Q: What type of course should I propose teaching?

 A: In our opinion, the best candidates bring courses that they are truly passionate about but can also teach in an online setting.
 This means that you should have real experience and devotion for your subject area, but should also be able to devise a way to teach it to students via Zoom.
+For our in-person offerings, your course should be interactive and take advantage of being in a physical setting.
 If you put effort and time into developing your idea, we promise that will show.